ipfabric/docs/README.md

 [MkDocs documentation on file
 layout](https://www.mkdocs.org/user-guide/writing-your-docs/).

-Instead, we have opted for `awesome-pages` plugin, which allows for a combination of manual navigation entries as well as automated ones (based on filenames).
-Check the `.pages.yml` file in the directories.
+Instead, we have opted for `awesome-nav` plugin, which allows for a combination of manual navigation entries as well as automated ones (based on filenames).
+Check the `.nav.yml` file in the directories.

 ### Including Documentation From Other Repositories